Homeowners Insurance

 Must-Know Tips for Choosing the Best Home Insurance Company

 Quick Answer: To choose the best home insurance company, research financial strength ratings from agencies like A.M.
 Best, compare coverage options and rates from at least three insurers, verify licenses through your state’s department of insurance, and review claims satisfaction scores.
-The average annual home insurance premium in the U.S. is $2,377 as of 2026, according to NerdWallet’s 2026 homeowners insurance data.
+The average annual home insurance premium in the U.S. is $1,784, according to NerdWallet’s homeowners insurance data.

 Buying and owning a home is one of the most significant investments you will ever make.
-As a homeowner, one of the most important decisions you need to make is selecting the right home insurance company to provide coverage for your valuable asset.
-With so many home insurance companies available — including major carriers like State Farm, Allstate, USAA, Chubb, and Travelers — choosing the best one can be overwhelming.
-This article will share must-know tips to help you choose the best home insurance company for your needs.
+As a homeowner, selecting the right insurance company to protect that asset matters more than most people realize until they actually need to file a claim.
+With so many carriers available, including State Farm, Allstate, USAA, Chubb, and Travelers, the choice can feel overwhelming.
+The tips below will help you cut through the noise and pick a company that actually performs when it counts.

 Key Takeaways